runtimeverification/haskell-backend/README.md

   * using [kup]
   * using a pre-built binary (see the releases page in the K repository)
   * if you use Nix, see the section below
-  * using the `Dockerfile` to run the integration tests inside a container
   * or by just building K from source

 ### Recommended dependencies